 INT6050 Africa Then and Now (10 sp)

 Africa tends to be associated with poverty, conflict and dictatorship.
 Is this a valid picture of a continent of 54 different countries and more than a billion people?
-In this course we look for answers to why Africa both has some of the world’s poorest countries and some of the fastest growing economies, as well as reasons why more and more African countries move towards multiparty democratic systems of governance.
+The course Africa Then and Now gives you a thorough introduction to political and economic development traits in Africa.

 About the Course